JoseRFelix/testing-initializer/Readme.md

 Notice the `data` property.
 These extra properties are useful for getting generated data outside of the component props.

-With that renderer we can render our components consistently within tests:
+With this renderer, we can render our components consistently within tests:

 ```js
 it("...", () => {